ericchen0719/coding-club/README.md

-# research-club
+# coding-club
-All of our work will be put on this website created by Club Member: Eric Chen
+All of our hard work will be put on this website created by CLUB MEMBER: Eric Chen